Frequently Asked Questions

 We called it ‘Mylor and Flushing’ to start with because it was important for everyone in the Parish to feel included.
-The plan covers the whole of Mylor Parish and it is the views of local people that form the basis of it, wherever in the Parish they live.
-More recently, as well, there was the Mylor Parish Plan and we wanted to avoid confusion with this.
+More recently, in 2015, there was the Mylor Parish Plan and we wanted to avoid confusion with that.
 The older Mylor Parish Plan has no ‘teeth’ when it comes to planning; it is purely aspirational, but many of those wishes have given us a useful starting point for the NDP, and will be reflected in the final Plan.
-We used the full name, Mylor Neighbourhood Development Plan, on our mass survey and that is the name we will use from now on.
+We are now using the full name, Mylor Parish Neighbourhood Development Plan, as the process nears completion.

 How can I find out what is happening?

 You can sign up to the mailing list here.
-Also, keep an eye on the website and our regular updates in the community magazine.
+Also, keep an eye on this website, our Facebook page, and our regular updates in The Magazine.

 How can I give my views as the plan develops?